SS California (1848): Contract and construction

 California was 203 ft in length, 33.5 ft in beam, 20 ft in depth, drew 14 ft of water and had a capacity rating of 1,057 gross tons.
 She had two decks, three masts and a round stern, with a normal capacity of about 210 passengers.
-On January 4, 1848, Californias keel was laid down at New York, and launched May 19, 1848.
+On January 4, 1848, Californias keel was laid down at New York, and launched on May 19, 1848.
 She cost $200,082 to build.

 California was built of choice oak and cedar, with her hull reinforced with diagonal iron straps to better withstand the pounding of her paddle wheels.
-Her hull was a modified version of the Clipper ship hulls then becoming popular.
+Her hull was a modified version of the clipper ship hulls then becoming popular.
 She was rigged with three masts and sails, and classed as a brigantine sailing ship.
-The wind was meant to be only an auxiliary or emergency source of power and she was expected to carry a head of steam at nearly all times while underway.
+The wind was meant to be only an auxiliary or emergency source of power, and she was expected to carry a head of steam at nearly all times while underway.

 California was powered by two 26-foot (7.9-m) diameter side paddle wheels driven by a large one-cylinder side-lever engine built by Novelty Iron Works of New York City.
 The engine's cylinder bore was about 75 in in diameter with a stroke of 8 ft.
 The engine turned the two side paddle wheels at about 13 revolutions per minute, driving the ship at about eight knots, with 14 knots possible under good conditions.
 She carried about 520 tons of coal.